 An employment contract in Guam can be in the form of a written or verbal agreement, and for an indefinite or fixed term, between the employer and employees.
 Rights of employees include:

-- Engage in lawful activities for collective bargaining or other forms of mutual benefit
+- Engaging in lawful activities for collective bargaining or other forms of mutual benefit

-- Refuse from the abovementioned but join a union as part of an all-union agreement
+- Refraining from the activities mentioned above, but may need to join a union as part of an all-union agreement

 The maximum working hours per week is 40 for all employees except the employees covered under the Fair Labor Standards Act of the United States Code.
 A shift of more than 8 hours is allowed during a 24-hour workday that may go up to 14 hours provided a minimum break of 30 minutes is provided after 5 hours of continuous work.